 Below are quick links to important websites that may assist you with your legal matters in Ste.
 Genevieve County and Missouri.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Ste.
-Genevieve County, MO
+Why You Need a Ste.
+Genevieve County, MO DWI Administrative Hearing Lawyer

 Fighting a DWI license suspension in Ste.
 Genevieve County, MO requires legal experience and technical knowledge—our Ste.
 Genevieve County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why our Ste.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why the Combs Waterkotte Ste.
 Genevieve County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 - Testing machines be maintained every 35 days by a licensed technician

-Once it’s filed, the case moves to a de novo hearing, where the Ste.
-Genevieve County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Ste.
-Genevieve County, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Ste.
+Genevieve County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Ste.
+Genevieve County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-Time is Running Out—Get a Ste.
-Genevieve County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Ste.
+Genevieve County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Ste.
 Genevieve County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
 Act fast to get a Ste.
 Genevieve County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Ste.
-Genevieve County, MO.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
+Our Ste.
+Genevieve County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.